Type 2 Diabetes Guide

 4. Medication, such as pills or insulin injections.

 Most people would probably prefer to avoid medication where possible.
-And for many people, it is possible to control diabetes without resorting to medication.
+For many people, it is possible to control diabetes without resorting to medication.
 It takes commitment and consistency to the other three parts of the treatment plan: diet, exercise, and weight control.

 Controlling Diabetes through Diet

-Many tasty and delicious are available to help ease one's way into managing diabetes.
-Because the carbohydrates in foods quickly raise blood sugar levels, diabetics have to be especially careful about what they eat, how much they eat, and even when they eat.
+Many tasty and delicious and cookbooks are available to help ease one's way into dietary changes.
+Because the in foods quickly raise blood sugar levels, diabetics have to be especially careful about what they eat, how much they eat, and even when they eat.
 Complex carbohydrates provide a slower, steadier release of sugar, while refined carbohydrates, sweets, and processed foods tend to provide a quick release of sugar, or a blood sugar "spike" -- something that diabetics want to avoid.

-Ironically, a "diabetic-friendly diet" is basically a diet that's healthy for anyone: rich in vegetables and fruits, whole grains, and lean meats or proteins, while minimizing overly-processed or refined foods and sweets.
+Ironically, a is basically a diet that's healthy for anyone: rich in fresh, whole vegetables and fruits, whole grains, and lean meats or proteins, while minimizing overly-processed or refined foods and sweets.

 Eating on a regular schedule also helps to control blood glucose levels.
-Rather than eating when you feel like it, or eating when you get around to it, a regular meal and snack schedule helps to keep blood sugar steady throughout the day.
-Portion control is important too, as you don't want to eat huge meals that raise your blood sugar quickly.
+Rather than eating when you feel like it, or eating when you get around to it, a regular meal and snack schedule helps to keep blood sugar steady throughout the day. is important too, as you don't want to eat huge meals that raise your blood sugar quickly.
 The foods you choose for your meal are also important to help balance things out -- don't eat all your protein in one meal and all your carbs in another.
 Try to get a mix of different nutrients in every meal.
 For example, eating an egg for breakfast won't raise your blood sugar much.
-But if you follow it up by a snack of a few pieces of white toast and a brownie, your blood sugar is likely to spike.
+But if you follow it up a couple of hours later with a snack of a few pieces of white toast and a brownie, your .

 Your is checked every morning before you eat or drink anything other than water - usually 8 to 12 hours after your last snack or drink.
-If you find that your are too high, you can try several things:
+If you find that your are too high, there are several things you can try.

-• Have a smaller snack before bed (if you're not currently eating anything at all before bed, and your fasting glucose is too high, do try a small snack - since a diabetic's body doesn't properly use or produce insulin, this often helps).
+Have a smaller snack before bed.
+If you're not currently eating anything at all before bed, and your fasting glucose is too high, trying a small snack is worthhwhile.
+Since a diabetic's body doesn't properly use or produce insulin, this often helps.

 Establishing a Regular Exercise Routine

 It's hard to start exercising if you've been fairly sedentary so far.
-But exercise is one of the most important things you can do to manage diabetes.
-Not only does it help you get fit, it helps to control blood sugar levels, improves cholesterol, blood pressure, and circulation (all issues that can lead to additional nasty complications) -- and it's a natural mood enhancer.
+But .
+Not only does it help you get fit, it helps to control blood sugar levels, improves cholesterol, blood pressure, and circulation (all issues that can lead to additional serious ) -- and it's a natural enhancer.
 After exercising, people report feeling happier, more relaxed, and more confident.

-If you still find that your blood sugar levels are too high (whether fasting levels, or after you eat), then try one of these tips:
+If you still find that your blood sugar levels are too high (whether fasting levels, or after you eat), then try one of the following tips.

 Check with your doctor before beginning an exercise program.
 There are some exercises that shouldn't be done by diabetics with certain conditions or complications.